The Canadian Dollar (CAD), is the world’s sixth most traded currency – but how did it get to where it is now?

 - a fifty-dollar note, featuring Prime Minister William Lyon Mackenzie King

 - a one hundred-dollar note, featuring Prime Minister Sir Robert Laird Borden

-An eighth series of notes is planned on being released, and started in late 2018 with the release of the $10 polymer, vertical bank note, featuring Viola Desmond.
+An eighth series of notes is currently in the works.
+The rollout began in late 2018 with the release of the $10 vertical banknote featuring Viola Desmond.